Generate more revenue with your Marketing Funnels

 Your landing page isn’t meant to finish the selling process, it’s just the first step in capturing your lead’s information and getting them ready to be sold to.
 The most successful landing pages always offer your visitors something in return for their email address and without requiring them to buy your product or service - guidebooks, checklists, white-papers and so on.

 Your headline should make that value entirely clear to the visitor with as few words as possible (8 or less recommended).
 Keep it simple and straightforward, those are always the easiest to read and understand without going back.
 Let’s break down this article’s headline as an example:

 Generate more revenue: The benefit to our reader is established with the first 3 words

 with your Marketing Funnels: This gives further context to the benefit, and also hits some of our important SEO keywords.

 These tips should help you leverage the work that you do sooner and with less effort.
 Success with Inbound Marketing and Marketing Automation is always easier when you have expert help - make sure the service provider you choose has your back, not just with technical support but also practical and strategic help as well.

+We invite you to check out our Building Your First Inbound Marketing Funnel recipe.
 If you are a FunnelBud client or are considering our services, our project managers can help you create a well-oiled inbound marketing machine that creates a continuous stream of leads for your Sales Team.
 Click here to get a free demo or here to reach out to your project manager.